Cadesh/DO_ClusterAutoScale/README.md

 Use the following commands to check the scaling of your cluster:

-'''
-kubectl get pods
+'''kubectl get pods'''
-kubectl get nodes
+'''kubectl get nodes'''
-kubectl describe hpa hello
+'''kubectl describe hpa hello'''
-kubectl get configmap cluster-autoscaler-status -n kube-system -oyaml
+'''kubectl get configmap cluster-autoscaler-status -n kube-system -oyaml'''

-'''